motu-tool/mOTUs/README.md

               calc_mgc    Calculate marker gene cluster (MGC) abundance calc_motu   Summarize MGC abundances into a mOTU profile

-        -- Utilities
+        -- Tool utilities
-              download    Download genomes associated with mOTUs
-              downloadDB  Download the mOTUs marker gene database merge       Merge multiple taxonomic profiling results into one table classify    Classify user genomes into mOTUs
+              downloadMGDB  Download the mOTUs marker gene database merge         Merge multiple taxonomic profiling results into one table classify      Classify user genomes into mOTUs
               prep_long     Prepare long reads to be profiled by mOTUs

+       -- Genome accession
+              genomes     Search the mOTUs-db by keyword (taxonomic, functional) download    Download sequence files from mOTUs-db

         Type motus <command> to print the help menu for a specific command